liavt/MACE/docs/wiki/Macros.md

 There are many different macros that can determine how MACE works.

+All macros defined by MACE are prefixed with `MACE_`.
+Macros prefixed by `MACE__` (two underscores) are for internal usage only and should not be used.

 ## Macros that affect how MACE works

 | *Macro* | *Effect* |